Carcinogen: Colon cancer

 Colorectal cancer is the third most common cancer [1.2 million cases (9.4%), 608,000 deaths (8.0%)].
 Tobacco smoke may be responsible for up to 20% of colorectal cancers in the United States.
 In addition, substantial evidence implicates bile acids as an important factor in colon cancer.
 Twelve studies (summarized in Bernstein et al.) indicate that the bile acids deoxycholic acid (DCA) or lithocholic acid (LCA) induce production of DNA-damaging reactive oxygen species or reactive nitrogen species in human or animal colon cells.
 Furthermore, 14 studies showed that DCA and LCA induce DNA damage in colon cells.
 Also 27 studies reported that bile acids cause programmed cell death (apoptosis).

 Increased apoptosis can result in selective survival of cells that are resistant to induction of apoptosis.
 Colon cells with reduced ability to undergo apoptosis in response to DNA damage would tend to accumulate mutations, and such cells may give rise to colon cancer.
 Epidemiologic studies have found that fecal bile acid concentrations are increased in populations with a high incidence of colon cancer.
 Dietary increases in total fat or saturated fat result in elevated DCA and LCA in feces and elevated exposure of the colon epithelium to these bile acids.
 When the bile acid DCA was added to the standard diet of wild-type mice invasive colon cancer was induced in 56% of the mice after 8 to 10 months.
 Overall, the available evidence indicates that DCA and LCA are centrally important DNA-damaging carcinogens in colon cancer.

 Stomach cancer

 Stomach cancer is the fourth most common cancer [990,000 cases (7.8%), 738,000 deaths (9.7%)].
 Helicobacter pylori infection is the main causative factor in stomach cancer.
 Chronic gastritis (inflammation) caused by H. pylori is often long-standing if not treated.
 Infection of gastric epithelial cells with H. pylori results in increased production of reactive oxygen species (ROS).
 ROS cause oxidative DNA damage including the major base alteration 8-hydroxydeoxyguanosine (8-OHdG).
 8-OHdG resulting from ROS is increased in chronic gastritis.
 The altered DNA base can cause errors during DNA replication that have mutagenic and carcinogenic potential.
 Thus H. pylori-induced ROS appear to be the major carcinogens in stomach cancer because they cause oxidative DNA damage leading to carcinogenic mutations.

-Diet is thought to be a contributing factor in stomach cancer - in Japan where very salty pickled foods are popular, the incidence of stomach cancer is high.
-Preserved meat such as bacon, sausages, and ham increases the risk while a diet high in fresh fruit and vegetables may reduce the risk.
+Diet is also thought to be a contributing factor in stomach cancer: in Japan, where very salty pickled foods are popular, the incidence of stomach cancer is high.
+Preserved meat such as bacon, sausages, and ham increases the risk, while a diet rich in fresh fruit, vegetables, peas, beans, grains, nuts, seeds, herbs, and spices will reduce the risk.
 The risk also increases with age.